neurodance/teams-ai/teams.md/src/components/include/migrations/botbuilder/turn-context/proactive-activities/typescript.incl.md

 <!-- content -->

 The BotBuilder proactive message flow requires you to have a conversation reference stored somewhere.
-In Teams AI we expose a `send` method almost identical to the one passed into our activity handlers that accepts a `conversationId`, so all you need to store is that!
+In Teams SDK we expose a `send` method almost identical to the one passed into our activity handlers that accepts a `conversationId`, so all you need to store is that!